 The second finding suggests that global schemes of resource certification have ambivalent effects on local communities.
 In Costa Rica, the global programme ‘Reducing Emissions from Deforestation and Forest Degradation’ (REDD+) has the potential to create conflict between actors who want to preserve forests for climate protection, such as the national government, and local communities who need the forests for their livelihoods.
 On the other hand, REDD+ offered a platform for indigenous peoples to engage in a permanent dialogue with the national government.
-This allowed local groups to influence the REDD+ process on the global level.

 Global schemes of resource certification have ambivalent local effects

 In Sierra Leone, a global scheme to certify diamonds has not been fully implemented regarding the governance of the diamond market because local elites were able to prevent full institutional change.
 However, the certification scheme has helped to reduce harassment, extortion and violence against impoverished illegal miners and traders.